haneulffer98/Sunnyside-agency-landing-page/README.md

 ### Continued development

-I need to start focusing on Javascript more in the
+I need to start focusing on Javascript more in the future.

 ### Useful resources